epw/consensus/consensus.md

 - The spirit can stay for longer than a single utterance or action
 - The spirit is of the disposition you expect

 **We're Not So Different:** When you **explain your paradigm to another mage** in order to aid them in doing magic that is Opposed to their paradigm, roll +Within.
 On a hit, the magic is not Opposed, this time.
-On a 10+, you both mark experie
+On a 10+, you both mark experience.

 You also have this move: